TheRaytracers/freecad-povray-render/CONTRIBUTING.md

 ## Skeletal structure of the macro
 The macro works in this order:
 1. Open the dialog and get the parameters from the user
-1. Create the skeletal structure of the POVray file
+1. Create the skeletal structure of the POV-Ray file
 1. Try whether the pov and inc file exists
 1. Add [global settings](#globalsettings) to the .pov file
 1. Add the [camera](#camera)